Panthéon de la Guerre: Liberty Memorial, Kansas City, Missouri

 Haussner donated the work to Leroy Daniel MacMorris in 1956 to be adapted for display at Memory Hall in the Liberty Memorial in Kansas City, Missouri.
-MacMorris greatly reduced the size of the work and modified it emphasise the US contribution to the First World War.
+MacMorris greatly reduced the size of the work and modified it to emphasize the US contribution to the First World War.
 Only 7 percent of the original work was retained, and large French sections were left out.
 The reconfigured work has been described as a "Reader's Digest" version, in a Cold War US nationalist context.
 MacMorris also modified some unrecognisable figures in the US delegations to represent later US figures, such as Presidents Franklin Delano Roosevelt and Harry S. Truman (a First World War veteran, and Missouri native).
 Colonel House was added back, and MacMorris also added portraits of Carrier-Belleuse and Gorguet.
 The bouquet of flowers previously painted in at the feet of Edith Cavell was placed in front of Woodrow Wilson.
 The lone surviving Chinese labourer was also painted out.

 Other fragments of the original painting have survived.
 Two 10 × 16 ft fragments were displayed in Haussner's Restaurant in Baltimore until 1999, and were then sold.
 The building that housed the work in Paris was destroyed in 1960.